Sorenesss/Challenge-Buddy/README.md

-# Challenge-Buddy
-Terms and Conditions
+# Challenge Buddy Terms and Conditions
 Last updated: May 06, 2022

 Please read these terms and conditions carefully before using Our Service.